microsoft/vscode-azureresourcegroups/README.md

 ## Features

+### Resource and Workspace views

 Use the Resources explorer to create and manage Azure resources.
 Use the Workspace explorer to create files and deploy.

 ![Azure explorer](resources/readme/explorerGraphic.png)

+### Grouping and Focusing

 Change the way resources are grouped to fit your workflow and focus on the resources that are most important for your current workspace.

 ![Grouping](resources/readme/groupingGraphic.png)

+### Activity Log

-View all of your recent activities and quickly access resources you've recently created.
+View all of your recent activities and quickly access resources you've recently created in the Activity Log.

 ![Activity Log](resources/readme/activityLogGraphic.png)

+### Create Resources

 Create an Azure resource from your installed extensions directly in VS Code.